cherylac/jonaper-bebe-pool/README.md

-# App Using Firebase
+# Fun with Firebase

-> A project to practice using Firebase.
+> A project using Firebase to create a contest pool.

-This project uses Vue.js with Firebase to allow for data to be entered and stored and updated in real time.

-This app also makes use of the VueFire library, Toastr and Bootstrap.